symfony/symfony-docs/service_container/alias_private.rst

     $container->get(Foo::class);

-Simply said: A service can be marked as private if you do not want to access it directly from your code.
+Thus, a service can be marked as private if you do not want to access it directly from your code.
 However, if a service has been marked as private, you can still alias it (see below) to access this service (via the alias).

 .. _services-alias: